 To provide further flexibility and incentives for maximizing the timeliness and cost-effectiveness of nitrogen reduction actions, the LISS is investigating the feasibility of allowing effluent trading.
 Trading, if employed as part of the nitrogen reduction effort, may be an innovative way to use market forces to more efficiently meet water quality goals.
-The LISS will develop a proposed trading program and then convene a public forum for federal, state, and local water quality officials, together with public and private interests, to evaluate its potential.
+The LISS is developing a trading proposal and will convene a public forum for federal, state, and local water quality officials, together with public and private interests, to evaluate its potential.